Top 7 Consultative Selling Strategies for Your Sales Team

 7. Adapt to Feedback

-This requires salespeople to be sensitive to the verbal and non-verbal cues of each prospect and to change their approach in real-time based on those cues.
+This requires sales professionals to be sensitive to the verbal and non-verbal cues of each prospect and to change their approach in real-time based on those cues.
 You can help them learn to do this effectively by introducing them to the concept of conversational styles, as understood through the DiSC profile system.

 This works at a deep level to build and maintain trust and helps prospects be more open to your salesperson’s consultation.